exercism/python/exercises/palindrome-products/README.md

 The smallest palindrome product is `121`.
 Its factors are `(11, 11)`.
 The largest palindrome product is `9009`.
 Its factors are `(91, 99)`.

+## Notes regarding the implementation of `smallest` and `largest`:

+Both functions must take two keyword arguments:
+- `max_factor`: int
+- `min_factor`: int, default 0

+Their return value must be a tuple (value, factors) where value is the palindrome itself, and factors is an iterable containing both factors of the palindrome in arbitrary order.

 ## Exception messages

 Sometimes it is necessary to raise an exception.
 When you do this, you should include a meaningful error message to